alanjones2/streamlit-chart-varieties/article.md

 st.bokeh_chart(p)
 ```

- As you can see the `line()`function is invoked twice for each of the currencies (with appropriate labels, colours and line width) and we (optionally) change the default position of the legend to the top left so that it doesn't obscure the lines in the graph.
+ As you can see the `line()`function is invoked twice, once for each of the currencies (with appropriate labels, colours and line width) and we (optionally) change the default position of the legend to the top left so that it doesn't obscure the lines in the graph.

 Below we can see the resulting graph.

 ![](images/bokeh_line.png)

-The result is, of course, similar to the Altair version but with a slightly different style.
+The result is, of course, similar to the Altair version but with a different style.

 The grouped bar chart is very similar but uses the `vbar()`function to plot the data, and like the Altair version would default to a stacked bar.
 With Bokeh we can use `dodge()`as a parameter which shifts the bars horizontally.
 First, we set a width for the bars (a full bar would have a width of 1 but since there are two bars they should be a maximum of 0.5 each.
 Here we set them to 0.4 so there is a gap between them).
 We then we use the width divided by 2 to set the offset for each bar.